jeffbryner/jeffbryner.github.io/_posts/2020-04-14-security-incident-response-a-process.md

 ## Try it out!
 Feel free to copy the template somewhere and give it a whirl the next time you have a security incident to resolve.
 Let me know how it works for you!

+And if you need any help with an incident, or your security program consider the services of a [vCISO](https://jeffbryner.com/vciso) to help get a kickstart.